crowplexus/yu-pan-ko/dictionary.md

 amērika - "America" (Continent)
 - If you wanna say "United States of America" just say
 - "unī opūse amērika"

+adā - Anything that cuts (i.e: a knife, a blade, a sword)

 ---
 # O